Inorganic Chemistry Definition|Examples & Applications

 Application of inorganic compounds.

-The compounds are many, so we find them in a different set of uses in daily life.
+There are many compounds, so we find them in different sets of uses in daily life.

 Inorganic chemistry compounds find a lot of use in medicine and health care.
 The individual compounds and their uses are in the table below.